bargees/barge-xhyve/README.md

-# Barge running on xhyve hypervisor
+# Barge running on docker/hyperkit

-This is a toolbox to run [Barge OS](https://github.com/bargees/barge-os) on xhyve hypervisor easily.
+This is a toolbox to run [Barge OS](https://github.com/bargees/barge-os) on docker/hyperkit easily.

 For VirtualBox or QEMU, see https://github.com/bargees/barge-packer.